-The Vice President for Student Affairs and Dean of Students, or any College official designated by the Vice President for Student Affairs and Dean of Students, may notify each student who has been observed (a) stating an intent or desire to harm oneself or another,

-(b) attempting to harm oneself or another, (c) in the process of harming oneself or another, or (d) exhibits behavior that indicates the student could be a danger or risk to oneself or another or that is disruptive, that he or she will not be permitted to continue to live in the College's residential facilities, participate in academic programs, or participate in other College activities the College deems to be harmful to the student or harmful or disruptive to others until the student receives approval of the Vice President for Student Affairs and Dean of Students in accordance with this clearance procedure.
+The Vice President for Student Affairs and Dean of Students , or any College official designated by the Vice President for Student Affairs and Dean of Students, may notify each student who has been observed (a) stating an intent or desire to harm oneself or another, (b) attempting to harm oneself or another, (c) in the process of harming oneself or another, or (d) exhibits behavior that indicates the student could be a danger or risk to oneself or another or that is disruptive, that they will not be permitted to continue to live in the College's residential facilities, participate in academic programs, or participate in other College activities the College deems to be harmful to the student or harmful or disruptive to others until the student receives approval of the Vice President for Student Affairs and Dean of Students in accordance with this clearance procedure.
 If, after a student has been notified that they cannot live in the College's residential facilities, participate in the College's academic programs, or participate in other College activities, they violate the prohibition by entering a residence hall, attending class, or participating in an activity that has been prohibited, such violation may result in disciplinary action in accordance with the Student Code of Conduct.

-(b) Evaluation by a Qualified Mental Health Professional

-Before the Vice President for Student Affairs and Dean of Students may clear a student to live in the College's residential facilities, participate in the College's academic programs, or participate in other College activities, the student must have an assessment conducted by a licensed mental health professional, either a psychologist, psychiatrist.
+(b) Evaluation by a Qualified Mental Health Professional Before the Vice President for Student Affairs and Dean of Students may clear a student to live in the College's residential facilities, participate in the College's academic programs, or participate in other College activities, the student must have a psychiatric assessment performed by qualified mental health professional, such as a psychiatrist, psychologist, social worker or clinical mental health counselor.
 The student may choose the mental health professional.
 Cost, if any, for evaluation and treatment will be the responsibility of the student.
 It is possible that the assessment may include the requirement that the student have an additional assessment by a physician before the final assessment can be completed.